Image Matching by Bare Homography: Evaluation

 \subsubsection{Non-planar dataset}

-as shown in Fig.~\ref{non_planar_res}, the coverage relative rank for the non-planar dataset is in accordance to the planar case, but in terms of absolute values the coverage of RootSift, Key.Net and Hz$^+$ is slightly lower with respect to the planar case.
-Slime coverage is better than that of other hybrid and fully handcrafted evaluated methods, DISK and SuperGlue, and close to that of LoFTR-base methods.
-The coverage difference between raw and RANSAC-filtered matches, unlike the planar case, is almost absent.
+As shown in Table~\ref{result_plot}, the coverage relative rank for the non-planar dataset is in accordance to the planar case, but is slightly lower with respect to the planar case in terms of absolute values, with the exception of DISK, LoFTR-based architectures and DKM.
+Slimed Hz$^+$ coverage is better than that of other hybrid and fully handcrafted evaluated methods, DISK and SuperGlue, and close to that of LoFTR-base methods.
+The coverage difference between raw and RANSAC-filtered matches, unlike the planar case, is almost absent, see SM\ref{sm_res1}.

 Concerning the precision, values are almost equal to the planar case, but Key.Net and Hz$^+$ are slightly pushed backward while MatchFormer and QuadTree Attention are pushed forward.
 Notice that the number of non-upright image pairs is almost negligible, only four pairs, and hence does not affect the global behavior in the dataset.

-In general the accuracy with respect to the planar case is decreased, especially in case of raw matches without RANSAC.
+In general the accuracy with respect to the planar case is decreased, especially for raw matches without RANSAC.
 This is expected due to the increased complexity of the scenes.
-QuadTree Attention and DKM achieve the top accuracy, followed by the remaining LoFTR-based methods and SuperGlue.
-Slime, Hz$^+$ and Key.Net achieve similar values and are placed next.
-In the non-planar case the difference between precision and accuracy is more evident than in the planar case.
+QuadTree Attention and DKM achieve the top accuracy, followed by SuperGlue and the remaining LoFTR-based architectures.
+Hz$^+$, slimed or not, and Key.Net achieve similar values and are positioned next.
+Key.Net is better than the slimed version, while for RootSIFT the opposite holds.
+In the non-planar case the difference between precision and accuracy is more marked than in the planar case.
 Overall, the accuracy amplifies the relative gap in terms of precision between the methods.
-In some sense, the precision focuses on coarse correspondences, while the accuracy on a fine localization of matches.
-Notice that SuperGlue, DKM, ECO-TR, Key.Net and Slime obtain in order the best accuracy values without RANSAC.
-In general, the upright version of Slime obtain worse results than the full rotation invariant Slime, even without considering non-upright image pairs.
+In some sense, the given precision measure focuses on coarse correspondences, while the accuracy on a fine localization of matches.
+Notice that SuperGlue, DKM, ECO-TR, Key.Net and Slime obtain in order the best accuracy values without RANSAC, see SM\ref{sm_res1}.